Last Updated on September 6, 2021 by Carla Jonas

 Fun Fact: The word ‘Diamond’ comes from the Greek word ‘adamas’, which literally means ‘indestructible’.Click to tweet

 A pair of Stud Earrings featuring shimmery pink gemstones can take you from day to night with ease, whether you pair them with business suits or sundresses.
 Whether you opt for pink mother of pearl creations, pink gems of the sea or diamond-enriched styles, our Stud Earrings collections bring you a wide range of modern designs, versatility, style and timeless appeal.
+Stay on top of Christmas shopping this year with a classic, elegant gift for all the special women in your life.

 Image Source: Gemstone 7